Executive Vice President

 Mr. Davie has extensive experience in senior-level roles in philanthropic and social and economic justice organizations, including Public/Private Ventures and the Ford Foundation.
 At Public/Private Ventures, Mr. Davie served as President and CEO, promoted from Senior Vice President.
 As SVP, Mr. Davie developed a model national program for the successful re-entry of former offenders, and delivered a White House keynote address on the same in 2007.
 As a Program Officer at the Ford Foundation, Mr. Davie developed a national program to support local faith-based and community juvenile justice programs to reduce rates of incarceration and recidivism.

-Mr. Davie has also served in a number of leadership roles in public administration for the City of New York, including Deputy Borough President of Manhattan (1994-1997), and Chief of Staff to the Deputy Mayor for Community and Public Affairs (1993-1994).
+Mr. Davie has also served in a number of leadership roles in public administration for the City of New York, including Deputy Borough President of Manhattan, and Chief of Staff to the Deputy Mayor for Community and Public Affairs, and Chief of Staff to the President of the NYC Board of Education

 Mr. Davie’s community and civic engagement work includes executive-level positions with New York City Mission Society, Brooklyn Ecumenical Cooperatives and the Presbytery of New York City.